UTS-eResearch/datacrate/spec/0.3/data_crate_specification_v0.3.md

-# DataCrate Specification version 0.3.2
+# DataCrate Specification version 0.3.3

 This is a draft work in progress.
-A version 1.0 release is being planned for some time in Q3 2018.
+A version 1.0 release is being planned for early October 2018.

 As this spec is still under development, v0.3 will be updated and committed to github here: https://github.com/UTS-eResearch/datacrate/tree/master/spec/0.3.
 We are not using branches, jsut the master.